RichShillingtonMSFT/Azure-Subscription-Mgmt/README.md

 * By default it will be a Premium SKU.
 * The Key Vault will have the firewall enabled.
 * Every Virtual Network Subnet in the Subscription except Gateway Subnets will be added to the Firewall rules and the service endpoint for Microsoft.KeyVault is added to the Virtual Networks.
+* The script locates the External IP Address of the computer running the deployment and adds it to the Firewall exceptions.
-* They Key Vault is set for EnabledForDeployment, EnabledForTemplateDeployment and EnabledForDiskEncryption
+* They Key Vault is set for EnabledForDeployment, EnabledForTemplateDeployment and EnabledForDiskEncryption.

 **Storage Account**